Just as important as knowing what to do with an autistic child, is knowing what NOT to do with an autistic child.

 - Don’t discipline autism

-- Forcing them to be neurotypical
+- You shouldn’t try to force them to be neurotypical

-- Allowing them to be bullied
+- Never allow them to be bullied

 - Don’t stop believing in them